prabindh/mygpu/README.md

 Enter the complete string obtained above, in this field

 `Configuration Properties --> CUDA C/C++ --> Device --> Code Generation` --> compute_xx,sm_xx

-## Requirements <a name="reqs"></a>

-- WebGL supported browser

-- Nvidia GPU

--- On Hybrid systems/ notebooks with multiple GPUs - Use Nvidia Control Panel to select the Nvidia Processor for the browser, for example by referring to https://alteredqualia.com/texts/optimus/

--- On Tegra systems, Chrome seems to be using SwiftShader by default, so perform the manual step of identification as above

 ## Bug/Unlisted GPU <a name="unlisted"></a>